 Saving Energy by Reducing PSI

-Compressed air, as we say, is the 5th utility for manufacturers…and by far the most expensive, when you look at the energy consumed.
-A typical 100 HP air compressor, if running 24/7/365, can cost as much as $78,000 in energy annually.
-The higher the PSI your system is maintaining, the higher these energy costs will be.
+Compressed air, as we say, is the 4th utility for manufacturers… and by far the most expensive, when you look at energy consumption for compressed air production.
+A typical 100 HP air compressor, if running 24/7/365, can cost up to $78,000 in energy annually.
+The higher the PSI your compressed air system is maintaining, the higher these energy costs will be.

 For that reason, compressed air represents “low hanging fruit” when it comes to energy reduction and cost savings.
+Lowering PSI (while still meeting minimum pressure requirements) is one of the best and easiest ways to reduce energy consumption for compressed air and improve the overall energy efficiency for your plant.
 Reducing your plant pressure by even a few PSI can translate to hundreds or thousands of dollars each year in energy savings.
-The typical manufacturing facility can save 7-10% on their compressed air energy bill by reducing plant pressure by 15 or 20 PSI.
+The typical manufacturing facility can save 7-10% in energy costs annually for compressed air production by reducing plant pressure by 15 or 20 PSI.

 How Much PSI Do You Really Need?